ipfabric/docs/docs/support/known_issues/Vendors/Fortinet_FortiGate.md

 **Known Affected platforms**: 6.0.*

 **Description**: Running `get system interface transceiver` command on FortiGate 300D running version `6.0.*` can cause some interfaces to flap.
-This has been confirmed by Fortinet however no bug ID has been received.
-Transceiver task has been disabled for any device matching this vendor, model, and version.
+This was confirmed by Fortinet, but no bug ID was received.
+The Transceivers task has been disabled for any device matching this vendor, model, and version.

-**Fix**: Upgrade to newer version of FortiGate.
+**Fix**: Upgrade to a newer version of FortiGate.